freerobby/blog/little-red-plane-share.md

 ### Multiday trips

 Multiday trips are fine, just be respectful of your fellow pilots.
-Please use the canvas covers if tying down outside.
+Please use the canvas covers if tying down outside for extended periods.